OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 2. Compute the ANOVA
 3. Check for the basic assumptions
 4. Calculate marginal means and cell means
 5. Present the results and comment on them: what type of means should you report?
+[Sheet: 11.6]

 ---

-## Ch.
-13: simple linear regression
+## Simple linear regression (ch.
+12)

 ### Exercise 1